 contributed by Ellie & Ravi of Soul Travel Blog

 Nestled into a rocky bay where the stones meet the turquoise waters, you might be forgiven for thinking you’d stepped into a mini-version of Venice.
 Inspired by its Italian cousin, Piran is a pretty town on Slovenia’s small coastline that is sure to steal your heart.
 Sit back and relax over a glass of Slovenian wine as the sun sinks below the horizon and turns the sky red beyond the town’s marina.
-Climb up the bell tower of St George’s church for views of the city below with its cobbled streets, colourful houses and ancient walls.
+Climb up the bell tower of St George’s church for views of the city below with its cobbled streets, colorful houses, and ancient walls.

 Bucharest, Romania